Keyboard shortcuts

 Jump Pack

+A jump pack is the precursor to jet packs such as those used by Mandalorians.
+It allows assisted jumps - up to 50 feet vertically and up to 100 feet horizontally.
 The Jump Pack skill starts at DEX+INT.
 Unless trained in a Combat Style that includes the Skirmishing trait, characters are at a severe disadvantage if trying to fight while jumping - both for the jump attempt and for the attack or defense attempt.
 See the Flying Combat section of the Mythras core rulebook.

 Communication Devices